python-trio/snekomatic/README.rst

 The way I'm approaching it for now, is that you create a ``GithubApp`` object representing the app as a whole.
-Its ``.app_client`` attribute is a Github client object that uses the app account; or, you can use ``.client_for(installation_id)`` to get a client object that uses the token for that installation id.
-And when a webhook is received, we automatically give the handler an appropriate client object, so usually you don't have to think about this stuff at all, just use that client and it'll do the right thing.
+Its ``.app_client`` attribute is a Github client object that uses the app account; but usually, what you want to do is use ``.client_for(installation_id)`` to get a client object that uses the token for that installation id.
+These clients all automatically handle token renewal, caching, etc., behind the scenes.
+And when a webhook is received, we automatically give the handler an appropriate client object, so in fact you usually don't have to think about this stuff at all, just use that client and it'll do the right thing.
 See ``gh.py`` for more details.